devbambino/text-to-post/text2post-app/README.md

 2) Add to CMD-FLGS.txt: `--model WizardLM-2-7B.Q4_K_M.gguf --api --cpu`
 3) Run the `./start_linux.sh`
 4) Once the installation ends, browse to `http://localhost:7860/?__theme=dark`.

-### Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.